feliu89/feliu89/README.md

 ## 👋 Hi there!
 I'm Arnau

 I am a Software Engineer experienced in Javascript.
-These are some the tech stack I work with: Node.js, Express, Koa, GraphQL, MongoDB, PostgreSQL, React and React Native.
+These is the tech stack I work with: Node.js, Express, Koa, GraphQL, MongoDB, PostgreSQL, React and React Native.

 ## 🚀 Projects I'm working on: